Rewriting systems, plain groups, and geodetic graphs: Plain groups, blocks and embedded circuits

-Bass-Serre Theory \cite{Trees} tells us that a group $G$ is plain if and only if $G$ acts geometrically on a locally-finite tree, with finite vertex stabilisers and trivial edges stabilisers.
+Bass-Serre theory \cite{KPS1973,Trees} tells us that a group $G$ is plain if and only if $G$ acts on a locally-finite tree, with a compact quotient, finite vertex stabilisers, trivial edges stabilisers and no edge inversions.
+See for example \cite[Theorem 13]{Trees}.

 Another useful characterisation of plain groups then follows from the {block-cut tree} associated to the graph, described in Section~\ref{sec:GraphTheory}.

 For a finite set of vertices $S$ in a graph $\Gamma$, the diameter of $S$ is the maximum distance in $\Gamma$ between any pair of vertices in $S$.
 Haring-Smith \cite{HS83} proved the following result in 1983.
-We provide a short proof that uses Bass-Serre Theory and the block-cut tree.
+We provide a short proof that uses Bass-Serre theory and the block-cut tree.

 \begin{theorem}[A characterisation of plain groups] For a group $G$ and a positive integer $s$, the following are equivalent: \begin{enumerate}

 \item $G$ admits a finite generating set $\Sigma$ such that, in the associated undirected Cayley graph $\Gamma(G,\Sigma)$, the diameter of any embedded circuit is at most $s$.